schleuder/schleuder-website/docs/index.md

 To create and manage lists you have two options: Webschleuder and SchleuderConf.

+Both require a running `schleuderd`.
+Depending on the type of operating system and the setup you are using you can either start the systemd-unit-file:

+    systemctl start schleuderd

+Or you can run it manually in a shell:

+    schleuderd

+If you change the port schleuderd is listening at, you must tell SchleuderConf (CLI-option `-p`) and Webschleuder( `schleuderd_uri` in `webschleuder.yml`), respectively.

 ### Webschleuder

 To create lists with Webschleuder log in as `root@localhost`.
 Managing lists is allowed to each list-admin.